• Olympic: Three Parks in One

 Campsites: White Creek Basin has small tent sites.
 Campsites also located at Marmot Lake east of O'Neil Pass.

-Water Source: various small streams.
-Always boil, filter or chemically treat your drinking water to prevent Giardia.
+Water Source: Various small streams.
+Always boil, filter, or chemically treat your drinking water to prevent Giardia.

-Stock: Not Allowed, See Stock Use.
+Stock: Not Allowed.
+See Stock Use.

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect vegetation and reduce impacts to the wilderness.
 Camp in established sites or on bare ground.

-Respect Wildlife: To protect bears and other wildlife, all food, garbage and scented items must be secured from all wildlife 24 hours a day.
+Respect Wildlife: To protect bears and other wildlife, all food, garbage, and scented items must be secured from all wildlife 24 hours a day.
 Bear canisters are recommended in this area.

 Safety

-• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and raingear with warm clothes.
+• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and rain gear with warm clothes.

 • Map & compass navigation skills may be necessary in places along this trail.
 Snow may cover higher reaches of this trail in any season, so know how to navigate without a trail for guidance.